 Clustered appliance: Within a site, these ports are required: TCP/443, 8443 (HTTPS); TCP/3307, 13307 (MySQL); TCP/5900 (Hazelcast); TCP/7900 (JGroups); TCP/7901 (JGroups heartbeat).
 Between sites, only 443, 8443, and 3307 are required.
 For external user access, only 443 is required.
 (For a standalone appliance, only TCP/443 is necessary.)

 Port 8443 is used internally for communication between the clustered nodes and this uses a self-signed certificate, which can't be externally trusted as any other SSL certificate, but during a vulnerability scan, this SSL certificate is visible / it is accessible from anywhere.

 Component: PRIVILEGED ACCESS MANAGEMENT

-This is a known issue fixed in 3.4 release of the product.
+This is a known issue fixed in a future release of the product.